Strielot/Reporte-Delitos-Chile/README.md

 2) Detenciones: Delitos conocidos por las policias a través de un hecho flagrante.
 3) Aprehensiones: Cantidad de personas detenidas en un hecho flagrante.

+Método de uso / Alcance:

+Los cambios que se pueden aplicar están directamente relacionados con los índices de la base de dato que fueron eliminados, y se pueden revisar cambiando desde la entrada 4, en el cual no solamente existan más índices, si no que en el mismo sitio (CEAD) se pueden obtener muchos más tipos de delitos.

+Segun los tipos de delitos que se saquen o se incorporen, las entradas 7, 11 y 14 pueden ser editadas en sus listas, las cuales son éstas mismas las que son incorporadas en los códigos de gráficos a plotear, por lo que el uso fuera de ellas es recomendado chequear la configuración de pandas para no pasar a llevar estadísticas.

+Using and scope of work:

+Changes can be applied directly to the indices of the database that were eliminated, and that can be changed from entry 4.
+Not only more indices exist, but there are a whole lot more from the CEAD webpage.

+Depending on the types of crimes, changes can be made to the entry 7, 11 and 14, changing the lists of the crimes, thise changes will affect directly the charts, so when using them, is recommended to check for the pandas configuration to avoid overlooking statistics.

 Resultados:

 Una vez ya la información se encuentra limpia y ordenada, los gráficos nos mostrarán valiosa información sobre la evolución de los actos delictuales.